LiewShanWei/distributed-tracing-jaeger-springboot/README.md

-# distributed-tracing-springboot
+# Enabling Distributed Tracing in Springboot Applications

 ## What is this?
-This is a Springboot project that uses opentracing-spring-jaeger-web-starter dependency to autoconfigure jaeger with Springboot.
-This project is used to test jaeger features using Springboot microservice.
+This is a Springboot project that contains microservices which uses various open-sourced distributed tracing solutions to explore the capabilities available.

+## Microservices Available

+### Application A - Jaeger
+This application auto-instruments traces using <b>Jaeger</b> and sends them to a Backend Collector.
+The `pom.xml` contains `opentracing-spring-jaeger-cloud-starter` dependency from `io.opentracing.contrib`.

+### Application B

+### Application C

+### Application D

+### Application E

 ## How to start?
 Go to : https://www.jaegertracing.io/docs/1.23/getting-started and download jaeger-all-in-one